Frequently Asked Questions

 Where do we send people in need of resources?

-In addition to our services, we are a well connected organization that works collaboratively with multiple community partners.
+We are a well connected organization that works collaboratively with multiple community partners.
 We facilitate connections between clients and other resourceful organizations.

 All inquiries are welcome.
 Please contact us if you have any questions and feel free to refer us to others, including your clients.
 Walk ins are welcome.